almuller3/projects/Facial Recognition/Basic CNN/modelcard.md

 ---

 ## Authors
-This model card was prepared by **Al Muller** and the model was developed using PyTorch in a teaching/learning context.
+This model card was prepared by **Al Muller** and the model was developed using PyTorch.